-To-date, the industrial tree plantation area is planted with various tree species including mahogany and rubber for both latex and wood, with the Group's concerted effort on enrichment planting, silvicultural treatment, upkeep and maintenance of the sustainable forest management concession area.
+To-date, the industrial tree plantation area is planted with various tree species including mahogany and rubber with the Group's concerted effort on enrichment planting, silvicultural treatment, upkeep and maintenance of the sustainable forest management concession area.

 Apart from this, various steps have also been taken by Management and the Board of Directors to transform the Company into a lean and dynamic organisation.
 With other measures which will be initiated in the coming months, we are confident that the Company will be poised to take advantage of any upturn in the timber market.